-art critic extolling the virtues of a dry martini 42"x32" acrylic on panel
+art critic stocky dog 42"x32" acrylic on panel

 Not having been trained academically as an artist, I spent the first part of my life learning to paint and draw what I saw.
 Then, one day I realized that what I really wanted to paint was primitive art, child art, expressive art.
 I have spent the second part of my life unlearning what I knew about art.
 The second part has been much harder.
 I found the passion and freedom I was so envious of by rendering my raw, crude figures, scratching them into heavily impastoed surfaces and using drips and splashes.
-I try to imbue each figure I paint with some characteristic or quality which is recognizable and hopefully, will evoke an emotional response in the viewer.
+I try to imbue each figure I paint with some characteristic or quality which is recognizable and, hopefully, will evoke an emotional response in the viewer.